kekema/apex-ig-button-column/README.md

 # apex-ig-button-column
 Enabling a button column in IG, displaying a button in every row.
 DA's (on click) can be attached or an action can be specified (from the action framework) for any button click follow up.
+In case of a DA, the this.data object will contain the row data.
 There is support for conditional enabling and for button label/class substitution, based on the row data.

 ![image](https://github.com/kekema/apex-ig-button-column/blob/main/ig-button-column-preview.jpg)
 Next settings are supported: